Rivers of America (Disney): Magic Kingdom

 At Magic Kingdom, the river passed through Frontierland and Liberty Square.
 The Magic Kingdom river also hosted a cast member canoe race, similar to Disneyland's, called Canoe Races of the World.

-In August 2024, Disney announced that the Magic Kingdom version of Rivers of America would be removed to make way for an expansion of Frontierland themed to the American wilderness from Pixar's Cars franchise.
+In August 2024, Disney announced that the Magic Kingdom version of Rivers of America would be removed to make way for an expansion of Frontierland themed to the American wilderness from Pixar's Cars franchise and Villains Land.
 The Liberty Belle Riverboat and Tom Sawyer Island ultimately closed on July 7, 2025 to make way for this expansion.